Footing Design Excel (Isolated Footing Combined Footing) Sheet Download

 2. Combined Footing

-Key factors for designing a combined footing include:
+Key factors: for designing a combined footing are:

-• The shape and geometry of the footing (usually rectangular or trapezoidal)
+· The shape and design of the footing (usually rectangular or trapezoidal)

 Example: